 Social Security employees do occasionally contact people—generally those who have ongoing business with the agency—by telephone for business purposes.
 However, Social Security employees will never threaten a person with arrest or other legal action if they do not immediately pay a fine or debt.
-In those cases, the call is fraudulent and people should just hang up.
+In those cases, the call or text is fraudulent and people should just hang up.

 Social Security will not: